gersongerardcruz/temperature_forecasting_airflow_automation/README.md

 Now, we want to make sure that our EC2 instance can communicate with AWS S3 to store all the files we have.
 To do that, we need to assign IAM roles to our EC2 instance.
 To do this, follow these steps:

-1. Go to your EC2 instance and click on its ID
+1. Go to your EC2 instance and click on its instance ID
 2. Click on Actions --> Security --> Modify IAM roles.
 3. Click create new IAM role and click create role.
 4. Click on EC2 as the service and add the `AWSEC2FullAccess` and `AWSS3FullAccess` roles as shown below: